KLayout/klayout/macbuild/ReadMe.md

 * Optionally, Ruby and Python packages from MacPorts, Homebrew, or Anaconda3
 #### For matching versions of Ruby and Python, please also refer to `build4mac_env.py`.

-# 5. Command-line options of **`build4mac.py`** are as shown below.
+# 5. Command-line options of **`build4mac.py`** are shown below.
 **((Notes))** For **Catalina**
 ```
 ---------------------------------------------------------------------------------------------------------
 << Usage of 'build4mac.py' >>
-       for building KLayout 0.27.11 or later on different Apple macOS / Mac OSX platforms.
+       for building KLayout 0.28 or later on different Apple macOS / Mac OSX platforms.

 $ [python] ./build4mac.py
    option & argument    : descriptions (refer to 'macbuild/build4mac_env.py' for details)| default value